griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 ## Overview

-Image generation drivers are used by [image generation engines](../data/image-generation-engines.md) to build and execute API calls to image generation models.
+Image generation Drivers are used by [image generation Engines](../data/image-generation-engines.md) to build and execute API calls to image generation models.

-Use a driver to build an engine, then pass it to a tool for use by an [Agent](../structures/agents.md):
+Provide a Driver when building an [Engine](../data/image-generation-engines.md), then pass it to a [Tool](../tools/index.md) for use by an [Agent](../structures/agents.md):

 ```python
 from griptape.structures import Agent